Foreclosure Alternatives

 What is a foreclosure?

-This is a legal process where your property is sold at public auction to recover amounts due to the lender holding the lien, including the balance of the loan and costs of collecting the debt and foreclosing on the property.
-Foreclosure may occur when loan payments are not made, ownership of the property is transferred without your mortgage lender’s consent (with certain exceptions), or the terms of your loan documents are violated.
+This is a legal process where your property is sold at public auction to recover amounts due to the lender holding the lien, including the balance of the loan, costs of collecting the debt, and foreclosing on the property.
+Foreclosure may occur when loan payments are not made, ownership of the property is transferred without the mortgage lender's consent (with certain exceptions), or the terms of the loan documents are violated.
 In some cases, the lender will take ownership of the property if another buyer does not bid above a certain amount.

 Foreclosure notices

-In order to protect your rights under applicable foreclosure law, continue to respond to and do not ignore any foreclosure notices.
-If you have any questions, call us at 800 846 2222.
+To protect your rights under applicable foreclosure law, continue to respond to and do not ignore any foreclosure notices.
+If you have any questions, call us at 800.846.2222.
 We also recommend contacting a lawyer or housing counselor for help understanding the legal consequences.

 The foreclosure process